udoprog/pusher/README.md

       s1:
         address: "{name}"

-Recursion can never occur since the dictionary used for formatting is always a copy of the source, meaning that the following will not work as expected:
+**Recursion can never happen** since the dictionary used for formatting is always a copy of the source, meaning that the following will not work as expected:

     servers: